What is tennis elbow?

 If you have tennis elbow, it may go away on its own without treatment.
-You don’t need to immobilise the elbow with a sling.
+You do not need to immobilise the elbow with a sling.
 The Royal Australian College of General Practitioners (RACGP) suggests that you remain active, but avoid actions that cause significant pain and don’t lift heavy objects with your hands facing down.

 Using an ice pack regularly and taking pain relievers can help.
 You may choose to use non-steroidal anti-inflammatories (NSAIDs), but research has not been able to clearly show that they definitely help recovery.

-If your pain persists, and certainly if it hasn’t improved after 6-12 weeks, it’s advisable to see a physiotherapist.
+If your pain persists, and certainly if it has not improved after 6 to 12 weeks, it is advisable to see a physiotherapist.
 A physiotherapist can suggest exercises to stretch and strengthen the muscles in the arm, and may recommend that you wear a brace or strap on your forearm to reduce stress on the painful area.

-If your pain is severe and doesn’t improve, your doctor may suggest corticosteroid injections, although these are only used for short-term relief.
+If your pain is severe and does not improve, your doctor may suggest corticosteroid injections, although these are only used for short-term relief.
 Another type of therapy, called platelet-rich plasma injections, may also be an option.

-Surgery for tennis elbow is rarely needed, but might be used if other treatments don’t work over several months.
+Surgery for tennis elbow is rarely needed, but might be used if other treatments do not work over several months.